mlh123/BlogPostings/_recipes/recipe1.md

 published: true
 tags: null
 ---
 *Here at **Holden’s Honey Hive**, we pride ourselves on ensuring that all the family gets a great start to the day with our award-winning honey.
 Why not try bringing together the **brood** by spicing up the bland family breakfast with this quick and easy smoothie, filled to the brim with vitamins, proteins and fibre.
-It will be too good to resist.*
+It'll be too good to resist.*

 ![Photo by Douglas Bagg on Unsplash](../uploads/douglas-bagg-glihfnzohac-unsplash.jpg)